TIBCOSoftware/snappydata/docs/connectors/cdc_connector.md

     Initially, the table contains no rows.
 The connector inserts a row for the table with minimum offset queried from the database.
 On subsequent intervals, it consults this table to get the offset number. </br>
     If connector application crashes, it refers to this table on a restart to query further.

-    !!!
-Note
-        The Spark configuration property `spark.task.maxFailures` defines the number of failures before giving up on the job.
-Set the value of this property to 0, for connector application to prevent Spark from retrying failed inserts.

-- **Primary Keys**: </br>
+- **Idempotency for Streaming application**: </br>
-	Primary keys are not supported for column tables.
-You can use `key_columns` instead, to uniquely identify each row/record in a database table. </br> For more information, see [CREATE EXTERNAL TABLE](../reference/sql_reference/create-external-table.md) and [CREATE TABLE](../reference/sql_reference/create-table.md).</br>
+	If `DELETE` and `PUT INTO` APIs are used, SnappyData ensures idempotent behavior.
+This is useful when the application restarts after a crash and some of the CDC events are replayed.
+The PUT INTO API either inserts a record (if not present) or updates the record (if already exists).</br> The existence of the record is checked based on the key columns defined when a table is created.
+As primary keys are not supported for column tables, you can use `key_columns` instead, to uniquely identify each row/record in a database table. </br> For more information, see [CREATE TABLE](../reference/sql_reference/create-table.md).</br>

     For example:

-		CREATE EXTERNAL staging_<table_name> USING csv OPTIONS(<path_to_csv_file>)

 		CREATE TABLE <table_name> USING column OPTIONS(partition_by '<column_name>', buckets '<num_partitions>',key_columns '<primary_key>') AS (SELECT * FROM from external table);

+!!!Note:

+	- Writing data from different tables to a single table is currently not supported as the schema for incoming data frame cannot be changed.

+	- To capture changed data for multiple source tables, ensure that you create an instance for each source table.

+	-  For every source table that needs to be tracked for changes, ensure that there is a corresponding destination table in SnappyData.